uBizzy/koseven/modules/userguide/guide/developers.md

 **Note:** Before you pull changes you should make sure that any modifications you've made locally have been committed.

-Sometimes a commit you've made locally will conflict with one made in the "kohana" one.
+Sometimes a commit you've made locally will conflict with one made in the "k7" one.

 There are a couple of scenarios where this might happen: